scollinselliott/lakhesis/README.md

   is a `list` containing the following objects:
-  - `results` The results of `lakhesize()`, itself a `list` which contains the consensus seriation, the row and column PCA, and coefficients of agreement and conccentration.
+  - `results` The results of `lakhesize()`, itself a `list` which contains the consensus seriation, the row and column PCA, and coefficients of agreement and concentration.
   - `strands` The strands selected used to produce `results`.
-  - `im.seriated` The seriated incidence matrix (this matrix only includes row and column elements selected in the strands, not all rows and columns of the intitial dataset).
+  - `im.seriated` The seriated incidence matrix (this matrix only includes row and column elements selected in the strands, not all rows and columns of the initial dataset).